Stakeholder Objection Prep

 |---|---|---|

-proposal_summary | What change is being proposed | ”Shift support model to async-first” |
+proposal_summary | The change, project, or recommendation being proposed | ”Shift support model to async-first” |

-stakeholder_groups | Key audiences affected | ”Support agents, sales leadership, legal” |
+stakeholder_groups | The audiences affected or likely to influence approval | ”Support agents, sales leadership, legal” |

-known_concerns | Existing pushback themes | ”Response time fears, customer satisfaction risk” |
+known_concerns | Existing pushback, fears, or conflict themes | ”Response time fears, customer satisfaction risk” |

-non_negotiables | What cannot change | ”Budget cap, launch date, compliance requirements” |
+non_negotiables | Constraints that are fixed unless leadership changes them | ”Budget cap, launch date, compliance requirements” |

 Tips & Variations